 She has shot Unit Stills and behind-the-scenes photos for Huey Media's "Perpetual", Maine Genius Productions' movie "Broken Raven" and "Fearsome Howl", Arise and Be Films "The Last Survivor", Succatash Media's "The Burroughs", Skyphire Entertainment's movie "Inimicus", Jonesy Girl Productions' movie "Momma Dot", and Honey Heads film camp.

-Other clients have included corporations and non-profits such as Microsoft, Apple, American Express, Save the Children, The United Nations, Bill and Melinda Gates Foundation, Nobel Women's Initiative, Planned Parenthood, Girls Not Brides, Free a Girl, American Jewish World Service, HALO Trust, World Wildlife Fund, Marie Stopes among others.
+Other clients have included corporations and non-profits such as Microsoft, Apple, American Express, Save the Children, The United Nations, Bill and Melinda Gates Foundation, Nobel Women's Initiative, USAID, Planned Parenthood, Girls Not Brides, Free a Girl, American Jewish World Service, HALO Trust, World Wildlife Fund, Marie Stopes among others.

-She attended the Eddie Adams Workshop in 2008 and has received hostile environment, emergency medical, and self defense training with Colombia University, Pioneer Consulting Group, and RISC (Reporters Instructed in Saving Colleagues).
+She attended the Eddie Adams Workshop in 2008 and has received HEFAT and self-defense training with the IWMF, Colombia University, Pioneer Consulting Group, and RISC.